walkerke/census-r/02-tidycensus.md

 ### Using `get_estimates()`

 The [Population Estimates Program](https://www.census.gov/programs-surveys/popest.html), or PEP, provides yearly estimates of the US population and its components between decennial Censuses.
 It differs from the ACS in that it is not directly based on a dedicated survey, but rather projects forward data from the most recent decennial Census based on birth, death, and migration rates.
+In turn, estimates in the PEP will differ slightly from what you may see in data returned by `get_acs()`, as the estimates are produced using a different methodology.

 One advantage of using the PEP to retrieve data is that allows you to access the indicators used to produce the intercensal population estimates.
 These indicators can be specified as variables direction in the `get_estimates()` function in **tidycensus**, or requested in bulk by using the `product` argument.
 The products available include `"population"`, `"components"`, `"housing"`, and `"characteristics"`.
 For example, we can request all components of change population estimates for 2019 for a specific county: